makovkastar/makovkastar.github.io/source/_posts/2014-04-12-android-autocompletetextview-with-suggestions-from-a-web-service.markdown

 comments: true
 categories: [android, AutoCompleteTextView]
 ---

-# Android AutoCompleteTextView with suggestions from a web service #

 In the last update for my Android project [BookTracker](https://play.google.com/store/apps/details?id=com.melnykov.booktracker) I have implemented an [AutoCompleteTextView](http://developer.android.com/reference/android/widget/AutoCompleteTextView.html) with suggestions for a book title which are fetched from the [Google Books](https://developers.google.com/books/).
 There were a few requirements for such a view:

 - Suggestions data fetching must be performed in a separate thread